amydohlin/project-3-group-08/README.md

 # Objectives
 - To determine the most successful pitched industries on the show over the period of several seasons.
 - Overview of the shark investments on the pitchers based upon their gender.
+- Overview of the investments done by sharks on various industries over several seasons.
+- MOst frequently pitched industries among the pitchers for investment.